vube/ezvm/README.md

 The test procedures here are pretty simple, they execute ezvm and you essentially have to verify that it's working manually.
 Old school!

-## test/test.sh
+## test/unit.sh

-This script will test everything.
-It executes against the `test/fixtures` directory in a very verbose output mode.
+This script will execute the unit tests.
+It executes all test/tests/*.test scripts unless/until one of them experiences an error.
+It exits cleanly if all tests pass.

 ## test/exec.sh

-This allows you to run just single update tests, same as `ezvm exec`
+This allows you to run just single update fixture, same as `ezvm exec`

 ```bash
 $ test/exec.sh 003-copy-home-dir